Southeastern United States: History

 The history of the present-day Southeastern United States dates to the dawn of civilization in approximately 11,000 BC or 13,000 BC.
 The earliest artifacts from the region were from the Clovis culture.
 Prior to the arrival of European colonialists, Native Americans occupied the region for several hundred years during the Woodland period.

 The first Europeans to arrive in the region were conquistadors associated with the Spanish Empire.
 In 1541, Hernando de Soto journeyed through the southeast and crossed the Mississippi River.
-The region hosted the first permanent European settlement in North America, with the Kingdom of England establishing Jamestown, Virginia in 1607.
+The region hosted the first permanent European settlement in the United States, with the Kingdom of Spain establishing St. Augustine, Florida in 1565.
 Four southeast states, Georgia, North Carolina, South Carolina, and Virginia, were among the Thirteen Colonies who sent delegates to the Second Continental Congress in Philadelphia, which declared independence from the British Crown, which was established with the colonies' victory over the British in the American Revolutionary War.

 During the American Civil War, the Confederate States of America consisted of the southeastern states of Florida, Alabama, Georgia, Mississippi, Tennessee, South Carolina, North Carolina, Virginia, Louisiana, and Arkansas.
 Texas was a Confederate State that isn't defined as part of the southeast region.
 Missouri and Kentucky had dual competing Unionist and Confederate state governments in the Confederate government of Missouri and Confederate government of Kentucky, while Maryland and Delaware were neutral southern border states that remained with the Union.
 West Virginia split from Virginia during 1863, and also served as a border state that remained with the Union while being contested by the Confederacy and Confederate government of West Virginia.
 Following the Reconstruction era in the 1870s, many Southeast state legislatures passed Jim Crow laws.
 The American segregation era spanned from the late 19th century to the mid-1960s.